The results of the Thames Valley Business Barometer Autumn 2018 are out

 The business performance indicators such as pipeline and turnover appear strong and seem to have held steady over the last 12 months.
 However, the headline figures hide a split in the responses, with those saying that their business’ performance has improved over the last six months, and those saying it has deteriorated, both rising since the Spring survey.
 This could indicate that the impact of the current situation is being felt differently depending on the nature of the business in question.”

 The latest Business Barometer also looked at cybersecurity trends within the region, in particular how or if cyber-attacks affected companies and the solutions they have in place.

-As well as focusing on economic confidence, growth and employment intentions, the autumn 2018 Barometer will be putting the spotlight on cyber security trends; A cyber security breach is anything relating to an unauthorised access of data, applications, services or networks.
-A government report released earlier this year found that nearly half of businesses in the UK had fallen victim to cyber-attacks or security breaches in the preceding 12 months.
-For this reason, it seemed only right that this should be our themed topic for our survey, so we can get a local level perspective on an issue that affects every one of us.
+Paula Elliott, Managing Director of C8 Consulting, comments: “The government released a report earlier this year which found that nearly half of businesses in the UK had fallen victim to cyber-attacks or security breaches in the preceding 12 months.
+It seemed only right that this should be our themed topic for our survey, and it was interesting to get a local level perspective on an issue that affects every one of us.”

 View previous reports:

 - THAMES VALLEY BUSINESS BAROMETER – August 2018

 - THAMES VALLEY BUSINESS BAROMETER – January 2018